DMTF/Redfishtool/README.md

                                  -- <targetVal> =None|Pxe|Floppy|Cd|Usb|Hdd|BiosSetup|Utilities|Diags|UefiTarget|
        Processors [list]         -- get the "Processors" collection, or list "id" and URI of members.
-        Processors [IDOPTN]        --  get the  member specified by IDOPTN: -i<id>, -m<prop>:<val>, -l<link>, -a #all
+        Processors [IDOPTN]        --  get the  member specified by IDOPTN: -i<id>, -m<prop>:<val>, -l<link>, -a #all Inventory [list]          -- get the "Inventory" collection, or list "id" and URI of members.

        EthernetInterfaces [list] -- get the "EthernetInterfaces" collection, or list "id" and URI of members.
         EthernetInterfaces [IDOPTN]--  get the member specified by IDOPTN: -i<id>, -m<prop>:<val>, -l<link>, -a #all